jishnub/RossbyWaveSpectrum.jl/docs/src/index.md

 ```
 export JULIA_CPU_TARGET="generic;skylake-avx512,clone_all;icelake-server,clone_all"
 ```
 if e.g. the login node has `skylake-avx512` and the compute node has `icelake-server`.
 Setting this is particularly important if one node has Intel processors whereas the other has AMD ones.
+This should be set before running `INSTALL.sh`.

 # Starting Julia

 Typically the code is run multi-threaded, so one needs to specify the number of threads while launching Julia.
 As an example, if we want to use `5` Julia threads, this may be done as
 ```
-julia --project=. --startup-file=no -t 5
+julia +1.10.0 --project=. --startup-file=no -t 5
 ```
 The flag `--project` should point to the path to the code.
 The example above assumes that you are in the top-level code directory (`RossbyWaveSpectrum.jl`).